krother/Python3_Basics_Tutorial/changing_variables.md

     In [2]: emily = emily + 1
     In [3]: emily
     Out[3]: 25953

     In [4]: hannah = 23073
     In [5]: xitlalic = 5

     In [6]: all_babies = 0
     In [7]: all_babies = _____ + _____ + _____
     In [8]: all_babies
     Out[8]: 49031

+Insert the correct variable names into the blanks.

 ## Definitions